tguens/understand-predict-winner.github.io/relatedwork.md

 However, those models only consider data at a state or country level and oftentimes focuses on American presidential elections.
 Our work **unifies** some aspects of the aforementioned research and analysis.
-Precisely
+Precisely:
 * We **collect, gather, and create an entire dataset** at the district level, with socio-economic, demographic and ethnic variables.
 * We present a set of assumptions such as averaging over the years in order to **present accurate predictive models**.
 * We present an analysis of the features that appear to be the most 'important' for a voter to vote for a republican or a democrat candidate.